 Rate of return is important, more so the earlier you retire, because it can counteract inflation.
 It's tempting for people on fixed incomes to move too much money into CDs and bonds, which guarantee modest returns that can be wiped out by taxes and inflation.
-CDs are FDIC insured and offer a fixed rate of return if held to maturity.
+CDs are NCUA insured and offer a fixed rate of return if held to maturity.

 Basic withdrawal rules of thumb